 As of March 15, 2015, firearms licensees and gun owners are required by law to report all private sales, transfers, and surrenders of firearms to the Massachusetts Firearms Records Bureau via the Gun Portal.
 Paper FA-10 forms are no longer accepted for these transaction types.

-Questions about the Gun Portal can be directed to the Massachusetts Fire Arms Bureau at (617) 660-4782.
+Questions about the Gun Portal can be directed to the Firearms Records Bureau at (617) 660-4782.

 Firearms Licensing